Jaybit0/QML/readme.md

     include("../Modules/GroverPlotting.jl")
 end

+using Yao
+using Yao.EasyBuild, YaoPlots
 using .GroverML
 using .GroverCircuitBuilder
 using .GroverPlotting
-using Yao
-using Yao.EasyBuild, YaoPlots

-configureYaoPlots()
 ```

 If you experience any issues with the way modules are imported, you could use the code below as a workaround.
 However, then you will not be able to see module documentation.